 \section{Acknowledgement}

-One of the author, KS wants to thank Prof. Prasanta K Panigrahi for the hospitality and useful discussions during her research visit on April 2022, at IISER, Kolkata.
-KS is also thankful to the Ministry of Education, Govt of India for financial support.
-Also, Aryabrat Mahapatra, a second year student of MSc from IIT Bhubaneswar would like to acknowledge Dr. Sudhanwa Patra for the fruitful discussion during the internship period of June-July, 2022.
+One of the authors, KS, wants to thank Prof. Prasanta K Panigrahi for the hospitality and valuable discussions during her research visit in April 2022 at IISER, Kolkata.
+KS is also thankful to the Ministry of Education, Govt of India, for financial support.
+Also, Aryabrat Mahapatra, a second-year student of MSc from IIT Bhubaneswar, would like to acknowledge Dr. Sudhanwa Patra for the fruitful discussion during the internship period of June-July 2022. \begin{widetext} \begin{appendix}